FIRST TIME ON SET (EVER)

 Furthermore, her life is committed to cause much greater than herself.
 She writes books for children, raises awareness about causes important to her, engages in international humanitarian work...and so much more.
 (All the things that inspire Michaela, before she ever stepped onto set or even knew who Evangeline Lilly was!).

 Evangeline Lilly was the first actress Michaela ever met in person.
-We think it's purely magical that her first window into the entertainment industry was one where she could watch not only a great actor on set, but a great person in life.
+We think it's purely magical that her first window into the entertainment industry was one where she could watch not only a great actor in ‘reel’ life, but a great person in REAL life.

 WHY WE DIDN'T WATCH MARVEL MOVIES BEFORE THIS

 Would anyone ever believe Michaela and Brasher that they hadn't seen a Marvel movie prior to this?
 Michaela didn't know who Evengeline Lilly was when she sat across from her at the very first camera test.

 Little brother was a little too young to watch PG-13 movies (a few too many swear words and a bit much fighting for little kids).
 Therefore, we hadn't watched Marvel movies...or any other PG-13 movies yet.

 Michaela watched our first Marvel movie being made in the studio--in real life, not in theaters.
 We will never look at movies the same again!

 The Directors, Assistant Directors, PAs, camera operators, hair/makeup, wardrobe, drivers, crafty, set teachers, set decorators, security and more...that's like watching a movie in and of itself.
 There’s so much to see and learn.